sunilbhandari123/Energy-Forecasting/README.md

 - Scikit Learn

 ## Motivation:
-This dataset stands out due to its comprehensive hourly data on electrical consumption, along with the corresponding forecasts provided by the TSO for consumption and pricing.
-This unique combination allows for a valuable opportunity to compare prospective forecasts against the current state-of-the-art industry predictions.
+This dataset is particularly valuable due to its hourly granularity and the availability of TSO-provided forecasts for both consumption and pricing.
+This enables direct comparison between industry-standard forecasts and machine learning–based approaches.

-The dataset opens up a realm of intriguing questions that can be explored:
+Key questions explored include:

-Load and Marginal Supply Curves: The project aims to analyze and visualize how the load and marginal supply curves manifest based on the dataset's information.
+1. How do load and marginal supply curves evolve across time?

-Weather Impact on Electrical Demand, Prices, and Generation: Through detailed analysis, the project will identify which weather measurements and cities exert the most significant influence on electrical demand, pricing, and generation capacity.
+2. Which weather variables and cities most strongly influence electricity demand, pricing, and generation?

-Enhancing TSO's 24-Hour Forecast: The project seeks to improve upon the accuracy of the TSO's 24-hour advance forecast for electrical consumption and pricing.
+3. Can machine learning models improve the TSO’s 24-hour ahead forecasts?

-Time-of-Day Electrical Price Prediction: Can the project achieve more precise predictions of electrical price based on different times of the day compared to the TSO's forecasts?
+4. How accurately can time-of-day electricity prices be predicted?

-Intraday Price and Electrical Demand Forecasting: By utilizing the dataset's rich hourly data, the project endeavors to develop hour-by-hour forecasts for intraday price and electrical demand.
+5. Can reliable hour-by-hour intraday forecasts for demand and pricing be achieved?

 ## Models used in this project :